Atron1792/AoM-CK3-Mod/README.md

 Inspired by *More Unique Artifacts* and the many great CK2 artifact mods.

-The art is generated using ChatGPT’s image tools, with editing by me.
+The art is generated using ChatGPT's image tools, with editing by me.

 French, German, Russian, Simplified Chinese, and Spanish localization is machine-translated through Google Translate and ChatGPT.